madmachineio/MadDrivers/README.md

 )
 ```

 3. Now, you can write code for your project.
-In the file `main.swift`, import the `SHT3x`.
-Then you could use everything in it to communicate with the sensor.
+In the file `main.swift`, import the `SHT3x`, then you could use everything in it to communicate with the sensor.

 ```swift
 import SwiftIO